-The “Industry Without Borders” project, launched on November 15, 2017 as part of the Franco-German Academy for the Industry of the Future, brings together French and German scientists.
+The “Industry Without Borders” project, launched on November 15, 2017 as part of the German-French Academy for the Industry of the Future, brings together French and German scientists.
 The project involves sociologists, economists, management and strategy researchers, and aims to study the transformation of contemporary industries.
 Madeleine Besson, the project leader at IMT, provides a more detailed look at the advantages of this collaboration with the Technical University of Munich (Technische Universität München, TUM).

-Madeleine Besson: On October 27, 2015, under the partnership between the French Alliance for Industry of the Future and the German platform Industrie 4.0, IMT and the Technical University of Munich (TUM) created the Franco-German Academy for the Industry of the Future.
+Madeleine Besson: On October 27, 2015, under the partnership between the French Alliance for Industry of the Future and the German platform Industrie 4.0, IMT and the Technical University of Munich (TUM) created the German-French Academy for the Industry of the Future.
 This academy involves new content for training in digital transformation, summer schools, and for a large part of joint research projects.
 This content is centered on both very technical subjects, such as hybrid blockchain architectures for the industry of the future, and on human and organizational aspects of digitalization.